As a personal trainer, I’m always interested in helping people choose alternatives to gym and fitness classes.

 Let me break it down by package.

-This comes in at 3 payments of $109.95, and you get an additional 5 workout DVDs, a set of push up stands, and a more fully featured chin-up bar.
+|P90X Ultimate||3 payments of $109.95||Deluxe kit plus 5 workout DVDs, a set of push up stands, and a more fully-featured chin-up bar|

-From all the reviews I’ve read, and looking at the price to value ratio of the different packages, I would suggest that the Deluxe one is probably the best value for money.
+From all the reviews I’ve read and looked at the price to value ratio of the different packages, I suggest that the Deluxe one is probably the best value for money.

 A P90X workout is on average 60 to 70 minutes long.
-On three of the days, you’ll be adding the Ab Ripper set along with another DVD meaning the total exercise will take about 80 minutes.
+On three of the days, you’ll be adding the Ab Ripper set along with another DVD, meaning the total exercise will take about 80 minutes.

-3. What’s better, P90X or CrossFit?
+What’s better, P90X or CrossFit?

 Yes, P90X is good for losing weight as long as you stick to the daily plan and follow the diet tips in the nutrition guide.
 I can’t say it enough: if you keep eating crap, you won’t achieve much from working out.

-5. Is P90X good for beginners?
+Is P90X Suitable for Beginners?

-Bottom Line: Is P90X Worth It?
+Is P90X Worth It?

-Yes, P90X is well worth the investment for anyone from total beginner to advanced athlete.
+Yes, P90X is well worth the investment for anyone from a total beginner to an advanced athlete.
 If you set some clear goals and stick to the program and nutrition plan, then you will see some very good results.